University of Glasgow School of Medicine, Dentistry & Nursing

+The medical school in 2025 was ranked 3rd in the UK by The Times University Guide, 7th by the Complete University Guide, and 13th by The Guardian University Guide.
+It also ranked 50th in the world by both the Times Higher Education World University Rankings and the QS World University Rankings in the same year.

 History

 The University of Glasgow School of Medicine has a history dating back to its seventeenth-century beginnings.
 Achievements in medical science include contributions from renowned physicians such as Joseph Lister (antisepsis), George Beatson (breast cancer), John Macintyre (X-rays and radiology), William Hunter (anatomy and obstetrics) and Ian Donald (ultrasound).
 In addition to achievements in medical science, the school has produced distinguished literary figures such as Tobias Smollett and AJ Cronin.

 Robert Mayne was appointed the Professor of Medicine in 1637 and held this post until 1645.
 After a lapse of almost 70 years, John Johnstoun MD was appointed in 1714.
 However, the modern School of Medicine did not come into being until 1751, when William Cullen was appointed Professor of Medicine.

 The School of Medicine (and the rest of the university) moved from their original location in High Street, to Gilmorehill in the city's west end in 1870.
 This came after nearly 40 years of discussions about the future of the school, which was growing in size and reputation throughout the nineteenth century.
-Eventually, in 1864, the university purchased 43 acres in Gilmorehill £65,000, leaving the old site available for the construction of College Goods Station.
+Eventually, in 1864, the university purchased 43 acres in Gilmorehill for £65,000, leaving the old site available for the construction of College Goods Station.

 In 1996, the School of Medicine introduced a new curriculum.
 In response to the GMC document 'Tomorrow's Doctors', the new course was integrated and delivered by problem-based learning.

 In 2002, the School of Medicine moved into the purpose built Wolfson Medical School Building located at the bottom of University Avenue, designed by Reiach and Hall.
 In 2005, it was included in the Prospect 100 best modern Scottish buildings rankings.

 In 2009 the school received an award for Excellence in Learning and Education at the inaugural BMJ awards.

 In 2010, due to changes in the structure of the NHS and the university, the School of Medicine delivered a new medical course, meeting the recommendations of TD3 and producing graduates more equipped in working and leading in health-care systems around the work.
 As a result, the most formidable change was the introduction of a course which incorporated all current forms of teaching, moving away from a Problem-based Learning core of teaching.

 Students are introduced to clinical scenarios from the beginning of their education.
 Facilities include areas for developing clinical skills and a fully equipped ward housed in the award-winning Wolfson Medical School Building.